facebook/flipper/docs/layout-plugin.md

 The issue is that if you have some view that occupies big part of the screen but draws nothing and its Z-position is higher than your main content, then selecting view/component through Layout Inspector doesn't work as you intended, as it will always hit that transparent view and you need to manually navigate to the view you need which is time-consuming and should not be necessary.

-Add the following tag to your view to skip it from Sonar's view picker.
+Add the following tag to your view to skip it from Flipper's view picker.
 The view will still be shown in the layout hierarchy, but it will not be selected while using the view picker.

 ```java
 view.setTag("sonar_skip_view_traversal", true);